 Nora Selmani – Arts Co-editor & COMFORT FOODS Editor

 Nora Selmani is currently undertaking a MA in Comparative Literature at King’s College London after a period of working in academic publishing.
-She has degree in English with Creative Writing from the University of Birmingham.
 When she’s not editing the Arts subs, she fiddles with Porridge’s website and social media.
 She’s interested in the intersections of gender, nationalism, migration, food, and identity- particularly in music and poetry.
 Nora’s first chapbook Portraits is published by Lumin.
 She tweets @arbnoraselmani.

 Kitty Howse – Science Editor